find your perfect postgrad program

 One of the perks of doing a postgraduate degree is that you get to go back to university and all the perks that brings.
 If you opt to start your postgraduate program immediately after your undergraduate program this will mean you also neatly avoid the “Do I move back in with my parents?” quandary faced by many on the receipt of their BA or BSc.

 Ultimately, though, when it comes to this thorny question you can run but you can’t hide.
 It’ll still be there when you’re a Master of Science or a Doctor of Philosophy with increased debt to repay.
-As a fully fledged postgraduate, it may be tempting to hotfoot it to the bright lights of the big city at the earliest opportunity, however practicalities (i.e. money) can throw a spanner in the works.
+Once you have graduated as a fully fledged postgraduate, it may be tempting to hotfoot it to the bright lights of the big city at the earliest opportunity, however practicalities (i.e. money) can throw a spanner in the works.
 Furthermore UK students face the further decision of whether to stay in the UK or move back to the motherland.
-When everything is taken into consideration, you will often be pointed in a common direction – back to your family home .
+When everything is taken into consideration, you will often be pointed in a common direction – back to your family home.

 Whether you simply live at home in the interim period before your job starts, or are there indefinitely until someone deems you employable, it can be a bit of an adjustment especially for postgraduates who are that bit older and self-reliant.
 However it shouldn’t be regarded as a step back – living with the parents allows you to save loads of money that would otherwise disappear on rent and food, never to be seen again.
 Also if you are earning money during this time you can rack up a nice little nest egg for when you do branch out on your own.
 Increasing your eventual financial comfort will be definitely worth the early starts that shock the systems of students accustomed to lie-ins!